Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences on the torus

 Applying Lemmas \ref{isom} and \ref{typeab}, we immediately obtain an isomorphism between the twisted cohomology $H^*_{\text{tw}}(\mathbb T; \xi_\bullet)$ and the (algebraic, and concretely computable) twisted homology of $\Lambda^* \mathbb Z^n$ with respect to the twisting sequence $(a, a^{\circ 2}, a^{\circ 3}, \cdots)$.

-\begin{remark} If one is careful, one observes that in the Lemmas \ref{isom} and \ref{typeab} we referred to a version of the twisted cohomology groups where one uses $\Bbb Z[T^{-1}, T\rrbracket$, completing in the $T$-direction, whereas the statement above refers to an uncompleted version.
-The key point is that when the chain complexes we apply this to are supported in bounded degrees --- as is the case for $C^*_\Delta(\Bbb T)$ and $\Lambda^*(\Bbb Z^n)$ --- this twisted cohomology is defined via Laurent polynomials sufficiently high powers of $T$ must have coefficient zero for degree resons). \end{remark}
+\begin{remark} If one is careful, one observes that in the Lemmas \ref{isom} and \ref{typeab} we referred to a version of the twisted cohomology groups where one uses $\mathbb Z[T^{-1}, T\rrbracket$, completing in the $T$-direction, whereas the statement above refers to an uncompleted version.
+The key point is that when the chain complexes we apply this to are supported in bounded degrees --- as is the case for $C^*_\Delta(\mathbb T)$ and $\Lambda^*(\mathbb Z^n)$ --- this twisted cohomology is defined via Laurent polynomials, for in a fixed degree $d$ sufficiently high powers of $T$ must have coefficient zero). \end{remark}